Datamine-Crypto/white-paper/docs/datamine-smart-contracts.md

 }
 ```

-Please pay attention to explicit `uin256` types to be in line with OpenZepplin contracts.
+Please pay attention to explicit `uin256` types to be in line with OpenZeppelin contracts.
 These structs are stored in a `mapping` as described later in this page.

 ## Contract Inheritance & Implementations